mwong023/LKDHH_Vancouver/README.md

-# LKDHH_Vancouver
-Vancouver Low Key Data Happy Hour
+# Vancouver Low Key Data Happy Hour

+## Events

+LKDHH_Vancouver #6 - 2023-01-18 - 5:30pm

+## Sign Up

+Add your email [here](https://forms.gle/iASXyN8QAUKa5vca7) to be added to the email list.
+You only have to do it once.
+You will receive an invite within the following 72 hours or so.
+There is no automation so it's whenever I check the new signup list.

+## What is Low Key Data Happy Hour?

 🌟 Join the Buzz at Vancouver's Low Key Data Happy Hour! 🌟